 The railway's latest station, Hayles Abbey Halt, will be open for use by passengers on Tuesday 6th June onwards.
-With generous funding from the Cotswold Conservation Board, the station has been created as an authentic reproduction of the former halt, but with just one platform rather than two.
+With generous funding from the Cotswold Conservation Board, the Gloucestershire Warwickshire Railway Trust and a number of local suppliers, the station has been created as an authentic reproduction of the former halt, but with just one platform rather than two.
 It resembles the original timber-built structure, has cast-iron Great Western notices, a corrugated-iron waiting shelter and traditional post-and-rail fencing.
 Passengers will be able to use the station as a starting or finishing point for walking or cycling in the Cotswolds.

 Using the Station